UWIT-UE/mci-operations-examples/nginx-saml-proxy/README.md

 ingress-server1-main    | Main Ingress for server1
 ingress-server1-*       | Additional paths for server1 with different options
 ingress-server2-main    | Main Ingress for server2
+ingress-server2-*       | Additional paths for server2 with different options